mpran/home-assistant/README.md

 dns-search=
 method=auto
 ```
-- Put the SD card back to your Pi and turn on
+- Put the SD card back to your Pi and turn on the device
 - Should be able to access using new IP

+### Working in ResinOS ###
+- `/usr/bin/hassio homeassistant restart` - restarts home assistant
+- `/usr/bin/hassio homeassistant check` - check if configuration is valid.
+Perfect when you're making changes and need to make sure if everything is cool with the system before trying to restart.